slak1/Doreq/README.md

 # Doreq
-Backends request to page with basic autentication
-This feature needs CurlToPy.js to create (file.py from Curl commands) that you put to DoReq.py as a argument no.1
+Backend's request to page with basic autentication This feature needs CurlToPy.js to create (file.py from Curl commands) that you put to DoReq.py as a argument no.1

 Usage: